 “My experiences in Nepal, and great changes in my personal life around 2003, shaped me onto a whole new course,” he explains, “as I had previously been as a teacher, I wanted to become a practitioner again.”
-Therefore, Nick chartered a course that would lead him, via many years at Great Ormond Street Hospital, into training as a Gestalt psychotherapist.
+Therefore, Nick chartered a course that would lead him, via many years at Great Ormond Street Hospital, into training as a Gestalt Psychotherapist.
 He explains these years as “challenging.”
-He goes on to describe life changing experiences of managing his own conflicts, “I think the most polarizing thing we can do in peacemaking, is neglect to talk about conflict.
-The most salutary lessons I have learnt, and continue to learn, are through managing my own inter-personal conflicts and the emotions that come with this.”
+He goes on to describe life-changing experiences of managing his own conflicts, “I think the most polarizing thing we can do in peacemaking, is neglect to talk about conflict.
+The most salutary lessons I have learned, and continue to learn, are through managing my own inter-personal conflicts and the emotions that come with this.”

 Perhaps then we get to the heart of what drives Nick.
 He talks about a world that is “more cohesive and understanding of itself, with people willing to go on a journey for themselves, looking at their own behaviors, ways of being, and responsibilities of how they exist with others around them.”
-This interest, particularly in individuals’ responsibilities, is at the core of his work as a Gestalt psychotherapist.
-He explains that, “Gestalt practice focuses on change through relationship,” and locates the heart of this change in the “here and now.”
+This interest, particularly in individuals’ responsibilities, is at the core of his work as a Gestalt Psychotherapist.
+He explains that “Gestalt practice focuses on change through relationship,” and locates the heart of this change in the “here and now.”

 Nick describes peacemaking as “something we can do in every moment of every day, both within ourselves, and when we meet others.”
 He describes every interaction with another human being as a potential act of peace.

-Along the way Nick has embraced peacemaking as a grassroots activist.
+Along the way, Nick has embraced peacemaking as a grassroots activist.
 He talks about times over the past ten years when he stood on the streets of London offering out postcards with positive messages written the back such as “Have a great day,” and “You are Wonderful.”
 He elaborates “I set-up an organization called We are Human for a while which aimed to promote the good in human relationships.”

 Nick’s central project going forward is “go-dialogue” his self-started enterprise focusing on dialogue as a mechanism of peace.
 His aim is to create forums for dialogue on a global level, that he hopes will enhance mutual understanding.
 “Contact is essential for a sense of mutual understanding.
-What I have learnt of value, I have learnt through contact with others.”
+What I have learned of value, I have learned through contact with others.”
 Last year Nick experimented by setting up circles of chairs in central London locations and seeing what emerged as people sat down to talk.
-He talks about the experiment, named Meeting Point, with some hesitancy, “Umm, if I’m honest, I’m not quite sure what was learnt, I feel like the outcomes are still being digested.
+He talks about the experiment, named Meeting Point, with some hesitancy, “Umm, if I’m honest, I’m not quite sure what was learned, I feel like the outcomes are still being digested.
 I think how such spaces are pitched to the public is key, so that people can feel comfortable to sit and talk.
 I worry that people might have thought I was going to try and sell them a vacuum cleaner!”
 Despite this, Nick thinks that “communication is a lot simpler than we make it sometimes”, and adds, “I can feel something new emerging.
 It’s a matter of refining the experiment and going again.”

 Nick explains that for him, peacemaking needs to work on and at many different levels, including the levels of international policy-making and grassroots activism.
 However, Nick is cautious about the words ‘peace’ and ‘peacemaking.’
 He believes that “sometimes, there can be a narrative that says ‘peace is good, conflict is bad’ which then tends to polarize.”
 He describes polarities as “central to almost every conflict.”